hannahcancode/hannahcancode.github.io/_posts/2016-10-28-power-in-teams.markdown

 Caoilte listed some types of power that people may wield in meetings:

 1. Hard power - I'm your boss/senior so you should do what I say
-2. Informational power learned power - I've read many books and I read this in a book so you should do what I say
+2. Informational power - I've read many books and I read this in a book so you should do what I say
 2. Expert power - I'm very well qualified and have been here for a long time you should do what I say
 3. Referent power - You like me you should do what I say.